JLSteenwyk/PhyKIT/README.md

 <br />

 **Installation** <br />

+**If you have trouble install PhyKIT, please contact the lead developer, Jacob L. Steenwyk, via [email](https://jlsteenwyk.com/contact.html) or [twitter](https://twitter.com/jlsteenwyk) to get help.**

 To install using *pip*, we strongly recommend building a virtual environment to avoid software dependency issues.
 To do so, execute the following commands:
 ```shell
 # create virtual environment